Published: March 5, 2021

 So, what does this tell us, and how can you apply this knowledge?

-Embodying affirmations is a great confidence building activity; they can help give you a vision of who you want to be and what traits you want to have.
+Affirmations are great; they can help give you a vision of who you want to be and what traits you want to have.
 However, as powerful as affirmations are, they are no magic pill.
 To truly take advantage of affirmations you must begin to embody and live what and who you want to be.

 Take baby steps.
 Focus on progress over perfection.
 Even changing as little as 1% every day can set in motion a domino effect that results in big life changes later.